Moving from child to adult social care

 Transition planning from age 16 (year 11)

-If a you child has an EHC plan, the annual review of the plan is where their transition plans are reviewed and options for your child’s future are considered and planning continues.
+If your child has an EHC plan, the annual review of the plan is where their transition plans are reviewed and options for your child’s future are considered and planning continues.

 Staff from children and adult services review the transition planning for young people who are likely to need care and support as an adult and consider if earlier involvement is needed from adult social care, which also supports forward planning of future services required for young people needing support as an adult.